-Please make your way to the 4 star Mercure Hotel (or similar) which will be advised in your final documentation (any airport transfer service will take you direct to the hotel reception).
+Please make your way to the group hotel which will be advised in your final documentation (any airport transfer service will take you direct to the hotel reception).

 A group briefing will be held at 6pm at the hotel reception, it is essential that you attend and bring your equipment with you; you will then proceed to the gear hire shop, Snell Sports, with your guide.
 Please ensure that your travel arrangements will have you in Chamonix at this time.
-Overnight at the Mercure Hotel (or similar).
+Overnight at the 3 star group hotel (or similar).

 Please note: Hotel details are subject to change, and your final documents will confirm the name of the group hotel.